conda/conda/docs/source/build_tutorials/app.rst

 Now that you have the conda build recipe ready, you can use the conda-build tool to create the package.
+You will have to build and upload the rodeo package separately on Mac, Linux and Windows machines in order for the package to be available on all platforms.

 .. code-block:: bash